waku-org/pm/FURPS/application/group_chat.md

 2. Accounts can view and remove installations as needed.
 3. Accounts can create GroupChats between multiple accounts.
 7. Participants can set a group name and description for all participants in the group.
-8. Account can view all installations provisioned for their account.
+8. Account can view all provisioned installations.
 9. Account can revoke other installations in case of a lost device.

 ## Usability